 - Optimize Database After Deleting Revisions – Cleans up extra/deleted posts, comments, and the like to keep your site from getting bogged down.

 - WP Gallery Custom Links – This is the plugin I use for all my galleries.
 I like that you can enter code for no follow links in its Custom CSS section and make affiliate link product galleries with it.
-All my project galleries are with it, and you can see it used for affiliates on this page.

 - TinyPNG – Compresses images in your media library.
 You get 500 free compressions per month, with a nominal fee if more than that.